 "I don't know."

-Ketil removed his cloak and hung it on a peg.
-Village babble floated through the open door.
-Clucking hens, bleating sheep, chattering children.
-Sinking sun spread its bloody flare over distant snow-covered hills.
+Ketil removed his cloak and hung it on a peg by the open door.
+The sinking sun spread its bloody flare over distant snow-covered hills.
 The blade I forged was unfinished, and I had done nothing of what I should have done.

 "Darkness is coming," I said.